CarlKCarlK/range-set-blaze/README.md

  *Replace VERSION with the current version.*

-Article
+Articles
 -----------

-See  [Nine Rules for Creating Fast, Safe, and Compatible Data Structures in Rust:
+* [Nine Rules for Creating Fast, Safe, and Compatible Data Structures in Rust:
 Lessons from RangeSetBlaze](https://medium.com/towards-data-science/nine-rules-for-creating-fast-safe-and-compatible-data-structures-in-rust-part-1-c0973092e0a3) in *Towards Data Science*.
 It provides a high-level overview of the crate and its design: [Part 1](https://medium.com/towards-data-science/nine-rules-for-creating-fast-safe-and-compatible-data-structures-in-rust-part-1-c0973092e0a3), [Part 2](https://towardsdatascience.com/nine-rules-for-creating-fast-safe-and-compatible-data-structures-in-rust-part-2-da5e6961a0b7)

+* [Nine Rules for Running Rust on the Web and on Embedded: Practical Lessons from Porting range-set-blaze to no_std and WASM](https://medium.com/towards-data-science/nine-rules-for-running-rust-on-the-web-and-on-embedded-94462ef249a2) in *Towards Data Science*.
+It covers porting to "no_std".

 Benchmarks
 -----------